It is very important to take the time to read and understand this complete document of all the Terms and Conditions for booking your journey.

 2.4 No refunds are given:

 3.1 The information contained on this site is an invitation to do business and not an offer.
-The African Wanderlust Safari Company Pty Ltd T/A Outbound In Africa act herein as agents for our respective business partners and therefore any agreement resulting from the acceptance of an order is deemed to be an agreement between the relevant business partner and yourself.
+Outbound in Africa act herein as agents for our respective business partners and therefore any agreement resulting from the acceptance of an order is deemed to be an agreement between the relevant business partner and yourself.

 3.2 The Company acts as booking agent for hotels, safari lodges, guesthouses, bus companies, ground transportation, boat purveyors or owners, and other independent contractors providing accommodations, transportation, and/or other services abroad.
 Each of these companies is an independent corporation with its own management and is not subject to the control of the Company, including, but not limited to, various ground operators.